 What can be used in a baseball or softball T-shirt quilt?

-Despite baseball no longer being an Olympic sport, baseball is still being played.
-My nephew Isaac just finished his last years playing Little League.
-He was disappointed that team did not make the Little League World Series.
-But then again, most Little League players are disappointed that their teams did not make the World Series.
+When my nephew Isaac finished his last year playing Little League, he was disappointed that team had not made the Little League World Series.
+But then again, most Little League players are disappointed their teams did not make the Little League World Series.

 To celebrate his final year playing Little League baseball, we made him a T-shirt quilt from all of his favorite baseball T-shirts and related items.
 These included a jacket and a few ball caps.